 ‘Yes I would,’ said Dr Smithers rising to his feet.
 His face was swollen, his eyes narrowed, he could hardly control his rage.

 ‘This whole thing is preposterous, a parody of the truth.
 This woman,’ he screamed pointing to Jane.
 ‘I suppose that's what she is, is outrageous in her accusation.
 I made a simple friendly remark and she has blown it up out of all proportion.
 Why you may ask?
-Is she ashamed of her behaviour, she should be.’
+Is she ashamed of her behaviour, she should be?’

 Bellowing, he continued,